Wouldn’t it be nice if you could budget without a lot of fuss? The 50/30/20 rule of thumb can help you do exactly that.

 - moving to cheaper housing where you already are

 - getting roommates (or more roommates)

-- doing a side hustle
+- doing one of these side hustle ideas

 - having family move in with you